 Non-profit community action agencies in Oklahoma can offer direct assistance, outreach, and various programs to low income families and individuals.
 Short term resources can help people with meeting their basic needs, such as housing, food, and utilities.
 Case managers will also partner with clients to offer more long term help, which would include employment, child care, and ongoing case management.

-Most of the centers will have some form of Client Services organization.
+Most of the centers listed below will have some form of Client Services organization.
 This can provide direct assistance for families and seniors to help them obtain food, clothing, or needed school supplies.
 While more limited, grants or financial aid may be offered too.
 This can help pay for utilities, rent and other housing costs.
 Some of the other support offered by Client Services in Oklahoma includes job training, home buyer education, credit repair, and family budget counseling.
 Also agencies provide ongoing follow-up to ensure needs are met.

 A prescription assistance program is Rx for Oklahoma.
 Medications and health care assistance is offered for individuals who are uninsured or under-insured.
 The program is administered by a number of community action agencies in the state.
 Staff and volunteers assist with the process of applying to drug companies and national pharmaceutical manufacturers to obtain medications at a reduced cost or no cost.
 It is a free service, there are no age restrictions, and even Medicare/Medicaid patients are welcome to join.
 Note that the entire process takes approximately one month to complete so only long term medications will qualify will qualify, and clients will not need to pay fees or co-pay amount for processing the necessary paperwork.